kadena-io/pact/docs/pact-reference.rst

    "(defun accounts.transfer (src,dest,amount,date) \"transfer AMOUNT from
    SRC to DEST\")"

-References are preferred to ``use`` for transactions, as references resolve faster.
-However in module definition, ``use`` is preferred for legibility.
+References are preferred over ``use`` for transactions, as references resolve faster.
+However, when defining a module, ``use`` is preferred for legibility.

 Time formats
 ============